3 IV Compatibility

 Although you are interested in diluting the drugs in specific solutions, you do not need to enter the solution names here.
 Entering solutions names here is really only useful if you want information about the solubility of a single drug in a particular solution.

 A “Compatibility Chart” will appear.
-Note the definitions of the icons that appear at the upper left of this chart.
+Note the definitions of the icons that appear at the above the chart.

 The third-year resident wants to use 10 mg/ml aztreonam and 3 mg/ml Clindamycin Phosphate.
-Find the entries for these concentrations.
+Find the entries that include both of these concentrations.

 Dextran 40 /10% normal saline